icon-project/icon.foundation/_pages/projects.md

   open development of decentralized technologies.
 These are the current main ![](/uploads/icon-placeholder.svg)projects supported by this foundation.
 projects:
+- title: ICE/SNOW Network
+  description: ICE/SNOW Network is a pair of blockchains within the Polkadot ecosystem
+    intended to support the goal of enabling communication between independent blockchain ecosystems
+  url: "/"
 - title: Blockchain Transmission Protocol (BTP)
   description: Blockchain Transmission Protocol is a general purpose, blockchain-agnostic
     protocol for sending messages across independent blockchain.